mikeboers/PyHAML/README.md

 ### [Doctype: !!!](http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html#doctype_)

 There is currently only very basic support for doctypes.
-In the future these commands should modify the current `format` of the generator to determine if it should create XML or HTML style tags (only closing when nessesary, etc.).
+In the future these commands should modify the current `format` of the generator to determine if it should create XML or HTML style tags (only closing when necessary, etc.).

     !!!
 5